markgoetz/VGM2GBSFX/README.md

 ## Initialization

 1. If you haven't already, set up hUGEDriver according to the [quick start guide](https://github.com/SuperDisk/hUGEDriver?tab=readme-ov-file#quick-start-gbdk).
-1. Copy musicmanager.c and sfxmanager.c from the src/sm83 folder of this project into your codebase.
+1. Copy musicmanager.c and sfxplayer.c from the src/sm83 folder of this project into your codebase.
-1. Copy musicmanager.h and sfxmanager.h from the include folder of this project into your codebase.
+1. Copy musicmanager.h and sfxplayer.h from the include folder of this project into your codebase.
 1. At the start of your game, add the following:
   ```
     #include "musicmanager.h"